mrozbarry/erinnbarry.com/content/about_me.md

 ## ABOUT ME
-I am a graduate student in [Developmental Psychology](http://pandalab.ca), currently pursuing my PhD.
-I graduated with my BA in Psychology (Research Specialist) with a Minor in philosophy (high distinction) in 2018, and will be graduating with my MA in 2019.
+I am a graduate student in [Developmental Psychology](http://pandalab.ca), pursuing my PhD Fall 2019.
+I graduated with my BA  Psychology (Research Specialist) with a Minor in Philosophy (high distinction) in 2018, and will be defending my MA in Summer 2019.

 <br>